-Hover your mouse over the far right to see the parameter adjustments, and click [Choose] at the top to select all objects with that parameter.
+Hover your mouse over the far right to see the parameter adjustments, and click [Select] at the top to select all objects with that parameter.

-With the selection made, click on [Auto Generate 4 Corners] from the menu next to the parameter.
+With the selected state, click on [Auto Generate 4 Corners] from the menu next to the parameter.

-You will then see a dialog box like this.
+You will then see a dialog box below.

 Confirm that [Angle X] is entered in [Parameter 1] and [Angle Y] in [Parameter 2].

-In addition, make sure that the option Target is set to [Selected Objects] and press OK.
+In addition, make sure that the Target in the Option is set to [Selected object] and press OK.

 Now a diagonal face has been created.